 - Provision of the (virtual) printer driver TP Output Gateway (enables a radical reduction of printer drivers on printing computers = Driver Free Printing).

-- In sessions on terminal servers (or remote desktop session hosts), virtual desktops or workstation printers are mapped by AutoConnect, a component of ThinPrint Engine.
+- In sessions on remote desktops (terminal servers or virtual desktops) or workstation printers are mapped by AutoConnect, a component of ThinPrint Engine.

 Driver Free Printing, V-Layer and Native Printing

 Thanks to Driver Free Printing, time-consuming server-side installation and administration of printer drivers under Windows is no longer necessary.
 Printer driver conflicts are also a thing of the past.
 The native printer drivers are only installed on Windows machines (usually print servers).
 On remote desktops or workstations, only ThinPrint’s universal driver TP Output Gateway is installed.
 That means that any type of printer can be used on any printer port; e.g., multifunction devices (printer, fax, copier, and scanner all-in-one) on a USB interface or a laser printer on a bidirectional interface.
 Just as with V-Layer, the native printer drivers are not installed on the client side, but rather on the central print server.